 Figure 6-2 presents a generalized description of the highway and railroad transport processes for used nuclear fuel from interim storage sites to an APM repository site.
-An APM repository site located within the representative area would be accessible by truck via existing roadways and a service road to the receiving facilities.
+An APM repository site located near Manitouwadge would be accessible by truck via existing roadways and a service road to the receiving facilities.